 Canterbury 2100, edited by Dirk Flinthart, is available as an ebook.
-It’s a larger-a-larger-than-the-sum-of-its-parts anthology with its futurist Canterbury pilgrim stories set in nuclear powered steam train matrix.
+It’s a larger-than-the-sum-of-its-parts anthology with its futurist Canterbury pilgrim stories set in nuclear powered steam train matrix.

 As the author of The Carbon Knitter’s Tale, my first published anything, I have not again (yet) been so inspired by a project for an anthology, or so ‘held’ by the brief for its world building and back story.
 Thank you Dirk, for the opportunity.
 It was enjoyment+ from the moment I printed out the 12 page ‘history’.